Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory: dS quantum mechanics and cosmological repulsion

-Another way to show that our results are compatible with GR is as follows.
-The well known result of GR is that if the metric is stationary and differs slightly from the Minkowskian one then in the nonrelativistic approximation the curved spacetime can be effectively described by a gravitational potential $\varphi({\bf r})=(g_{00}({\bf r})-1)/2c^2$.
-We now express $x_0$ in Eq. (\ref{dSspace}) in terms of a new variable $t$ as $x_0=t+t^3/6R^2-t{\bf x}^2/2R^2$.
+Another way to show that our results are compatible with GR follows.
+The known result of GR is that if the metric is stationary and differs slightly from the Minkowskian one then in the nonrelativistic approximation the curved space-time can be effectively described by a gravitational potential $\varphi({\bf r})=(g_{00}({\bf r})-1)/2c^2$.
+We now express $x_0$ in Eq. (\ref{dSspace}) in terms of a new variable $t$ as $x_0=t+t^3/6R^{'2}-t{\bf x}^2/2R^{'2}$.
 Then the expression for the interval becomes